 April 16th, 2019 by Lyle Smith

-Seagate has released another update to their Backup Plus Slim portable hard drives.
+Seagate has released another update to their Backup Plus Slim portable hard drives with new 1TB and 2TB versions.
 We first reviewed the Slim way back in 2014 and found it to be an excellent portable solution with great management software and a very affordable price.
 Seagate unfortunately did not include any new capacity models this time around, which is a bit disappointing, as we haven't seen an increase since it was first released.
 Nonetheless, the new Backup Plus Slim is built with a new modern design, supports the both USB 3.0/2.0 connections and works right out of the box with Windows and Mac systems.

 As far as performance goes, Seagate does not mention any expected transfer rates, which seems to be the norm now with any non-SSD storage solution.

 One of the new additions to the Backup Plus Slim is a bundled 1-year Mylio Create and 2-month Adobe Creative Cloud Photography plans.
 The former is a centralized app for Mac, Windows, iOS and Android that manages your files (including photos) from all your devices and online services (e.g., Facebook and Instagram).
 You can use this app at no cost, however, the premium version (which is included with the Slim) increases the amount of managed devices you can have and supported images, and allows for RAW image editing.
 So if this is something you’ve been looking for in an external drive, this is a huge plus.

 The Seagate Backup Plus Slim comes with an 2-year warranty and goes for roughly 55 and $70 for the 1TB and 2TB models, respectively.

 |System Requirements:||Windows 7 or higher, or Mac OS X 10.11 or higher operating system|